milanvdmaaten/portfolio/content/blog/floor-planner/index.md

   - type: textBlock
     title: The challenge
     body: >-
       There are several challenges we solved during this project.
-First, the tool is not very user-friendly, a lot of functionalities are spread over the tool without any hierarchy.
+First, Roomplanner is not very user-friendly, a lot of functionalities are spread over the tool without any hierarchy.
 Next to that, the visual style of Roomplanner doesn't fit the style of the webshops.
 Finally, the relevance for webshops to embed Roomplanner within their webshop is to generate leads.
 However, users don't see the point of leaving behind their email address.

-      In order to solve these challenges, we conducted user interviews with the target audience of Roomplanner.
+      In order to solve these challenges, we conducted 5 user interviews with the target audience of Roomplanner.
   - type: textBlock
     title: Solutions
     body: >-